-The Library's Community Outreach programs expand access to library materials and services by reducing barriers of literacy, mobility, and geography.
+The Library's Community Outreach services expand access to library materials and resources by reducing barriers of literacy, mobility, and geography.

 In service since 1929, the Bookmobile is a rolling library branch with weekly stops throughout the county.